Ciprofloxacin (Cipro®) versus Nitrofurantoin (Macrobid®)

 Nitrofurantoin advantages over Ciprofloxacin

-- Current evidence supports the use of nitrofurantoin as first-line therapy.
+- Current evidence supports the use of nitrofurantoin as a first-line therapy for bladder infection1.

 - Unlike ciprofloxacin nitrofurantoin does not produce systemic antibacterial action and as a result does not suppress normal microflora.